imteekay/machine-learning-research/courses/attention-in-transformers/README.md

 ## The main ideas

-- 4 main parts
+4 main parts

-  - `tokenization`: breaks the input and separate it into tokens (IDs from vocabulary)
+- `Tokenization`: breaks the input and separate it into tokens (IDs from vocabulary)
-  - `word embedding`: converts tokens into embedding vectors - lookup vector
+- `Word Wmbedding`: converts tokens into embedding vectors - lookup vector
-  - `position encoding`: keep track of word order - using the same words but different orders can have a totally different meaning, this is why word order is important
+- `Positional Encoding`: keep track of word order - using the same words but different orders can have a totally different meaning, this is why word order is important
-  - `attention`/`self-attention`: how each word is similar to all of the other words in the sentence
+- `Attention`/`Self-attention`: how each word is similar to all of the other words in the sentence
-    - e.g. "The pizza came out of the oven and it tasted good"
-    - the token "pizza" has a higher 'similarity' with the token "tasted" compared to "oven". this is why the token "it" can be highly correlated with "pizza" and not "oven".

 ## The Matrix Math for Calculating Self-Attention